danielcorin/blog/content/posts/language-model-schema-and-object-gen.md

 No.
 The `id`s aren't really what you'd want.
 Maybe you'd also want it to extract data for the last sentence about the lanyard headphones and armbands (bonus points if you even noticed that).
+Those image urls are broken.
+I'm not even sure where they came from.
 I don't think I'd necessarily want Apple's copy "gorgeous color screen" on my third party reseller website.
 What is impressive and exciting is how trivial this capability is to build with a language model.